applicaster/latam-product-documentation/Nilo/README.md

 ```
 ![image\_2][image-28]

+The card will look in the app as follows:

+	a.- content—>src
+	b.- title

+The cars will expand to fullscreen on touch.

+![image\_2][image-29]

 #### Social

 Twitter and Instagram social mirroring must be configured in the Starlight CMS timeline that corresponds to the timelineId indicated.